Quick Reads: What’s the difference between Alzheimer’s and Dementia?

 When you have questions about senior living, we are here to help.
 Sunnyside Manor offers assisted living, memory care, and skilled nursing and rehabilitation.
 Learn more about Sunnyside Manor’s resources for caregivers.
 Whether you’re looking for short-term support or a longer-term plan, begin with our “Getting Started” guide.
 Please call us at 888-696-2052 to speak with a senior living expert.

 Sunnyside Manor, located in Wall NJ, is the area’s premier family-owned senior living community.
-The community features three distinctive neighborhoods: Independence ‘Plus’ Assisted Living, Recollections Memory Care, and Long Term Care & Sub-acute Rehabilitation.
+The community features three distinctive neighborhoods: Independence ‘Plus’ Assisted Living, Recollections Memory Care, and Long-Term Care & Short-Term Rehabilitation.
 Respite stays and palliative care are available in all neighborhoods.